suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

 provider of a git, whereas git is the underlying tool.
 Github runs git, and we save our changes to our code to GitHub using git.

-- When do use git?
+- When to use git?

 You want to use `git` to save your changes.
 The most common tasks with git are usually "making a commit" or "pushing to GitHub".
 Git can do much more.
 The